muzztafa/DSC-IBA-Android/README.md

 ![](Day1/images/screen1.PNG)

-16) Click on activity_main.xml tab to see the layout editor:
+16) Click on MainActivity.java tab to see the layout editor:

 ![](Day1/images/mainActivity.PNG)